uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 ## Technical description of the problem

-### The forbidden actions
+### The forbidden operations

-#### Patch and power management actions
+#### Patch and power management operations

 [`skuba-update`](https://documentation.suse.com/suse-caasp/4/single-html/caasp-admin/#_base_os_updates) systemd timer will take care of [patching](https://github.com/SUSE/skuba/blob/master/skuba-update/skuba_update/skuba_update.py#L301-L305) all installed packages locally to every node of the cluster and optionally reboot the node if `zypper` signals that a reboot is required.
-In the case that a patch that requires reboot has been installed by Uyuni/SUSE Manager before `skuba-update` applies it, then the node will not be tagged as pending a reboot action.<sup>2</sup>.
+In the case that a patch that requires reboot has been installed by Uyuni/SUSE Manager before `skuba-update` applies it, then the node will not be tagged as pending a reboot.<sup>2</sup>.

-For the reasons above, Uyuni/SUSE Manager must not offer the possibility to issue the following actions on a registered CaaS Platform node:
+For the reasons above, Uyuni/SUSE Manager must not offer the possibility to issue the following operations on a registered CaaS Platform node:

 * Reboot a system
 * Apply a patch
 * Mark a system to automatically install patches
-* Issue any power management action via Cobbler
+* Issue any power management operation via Cobbler
 * Perform an SP migration

-#### Forbidden packages related actions
+#### Forbidden packages related operations

 Special handling needs to be taken with the packages that are included in the `SUSE-CaaSP-Node` pattern: